Senzing/mapper-dowjones/README.md

 The output file defaults to the same name and location as the input file and a .json extension is added.

-- Add the -d parameter if you have renamed the input file so that neither PFA nor HRF is in the file name.
+- Add the -d parameter if you get a message that the data source could not be determined from the file name.

 - Add the -e parameter if you want to include the following fields: profile notes, sources, and images.